 The PA Homeowner's Guide to Heating Oil Storage Tanks

 While most oil tanks are working well, homeowners will remember any horror stories of any expensive leak cleanups, posing a challenge to our industry.
-To combat this issue, the Propane Petroleum Association has created the PA Homeowner's Guide to Heating Oil Storage Tanks.
+To combat this issue, the Pennsylvania Petroleum Association has created the PA Homeowner's Guide to Heating Oil Storage Tanks.
 This brochure will help you inform your customers about the safety of today's home heating oil tanks.

 Your Clients Will Ask You Questions:

 Take a look at the information below to prepare yourself for oil heat home inspections.
 If you can’t find your answer, contact the Delaware Valley Energy Marketers Association or connect with a local dealer.
 Both resources will be more than happy to help with your questions.CONTACT DVEMA FIND A LOCAL DEALER

 Tri-State Chapter of the American Society of Home Inspectors

 The Tri-State Chapter of the American Society of Home Inspectors (ASHI) is a local organization that promotes the skills and services of the home inspection profession in the Pennsylvania, New Jersey, and Delaware region.
 Members include professional home inspectors that have the most rigorous technical exams and have the highest reputation for quality workmanship and expertise in their field.
 Tri-State ASHI supports its membership through educational seminars, industry events, peer networking, and more.
 Tri-State ASHI also provides resources for homeowners regarding the home inspection process, best practices, and other relative information for buying and selling property in the region.VISIT THEIR WEBSITE